marano/blog/_posts/2014-05-06-quick-add-and-quick-edit-on-active-admin.markdown

 post '/admin/projects/:id/quick_update' => 'admin/projects#quick_update', as: :admin_project_quick_update
 {% endhighlight %}

 Edit the `app/admin/project.rb` and override the index page.
-The trick here is how we append our new quick edit link to the default ones:
+The trick here is how we append our new Quick Edit link to the default ones - View, Edit, Delete:

 {% highlight ruby linenos %}
 index do